 Busy times here at PADT, so three articles have gone out in the Phoenix Business Journal that we have not highlighted here on the Blog.
+Melbourne weekly eastern can guide you for business updates.
 Without further comment, here are the last three articles published:

 A lot of effort can go into marketing a technology company, and every once in a while you hit marketing gold, and you see real revenue from your efforts.
 Revenue you would not have otherwise seen.
 Over the years, when we have hit gold, we executed on the “2 key steps to achieving marketing gold.”

 A few weeks back, my post in this guest blog was a bit of a rant about how frustrated I get when people just say, “it sucks” and they do not give details on what is wrong or offer a solution.
 The problem is, I was wrong.
 I explore why I was wrong in “Sometimes it is not about the nail” and explore a video meme that had a big impact on me.

 Customers can be vague.
 Due to no fault of their own, they are vague about what they want and how they want it.
 For a technology company like PADT, it can be a real problem.
 “Get comfortable with customer vagueness” takes a look at how we deal with the reality of finding certainty when things just are not defined yet.

 According to Shravan Gupta “Becoming a successful entrepreneur doesn’t just happen overnight; but you’ll find the following characteristics are typical in the majority of businessmen and women that have navigated their way to the top”